Are Health Stories as valuable as Studies.

 Even in high quality research, where we can have a good degree of confidence that the finding are a true reflection of what is happening, there is a tendency for the importance of the outcomes to be overextended or over-exaggerated.
-This might be through the implication that one thing causes another, when the study has only showed that the two things in question are related to each other.
-By now most people have heard the phrase “correlation doesn’t equal causation” (i.e. just because A is related to B, it doesn’t mean that A causes B), but that still doesn’t stop people from wielding this associational evidence to support their claims.
+This might be through the implication that one thing causes another.
+When the study has only showed that the two things in question are related to each other.
+By now most people have heard the phrase “correlation doesn’t equal causation”.
+I.e. just because A is related to B, it doesn’t mean that A causes B. That still doesn’t stop people from wielding this associational evidence to support their claims.

 The assessment of risk is notorious for being abused too.
-An increase from 1 person in a thousand to 2 people in a thousand having a heart attack is a 100% increase if we are talking relative risks, but it is a 0.1% increase if we are talking absolute risks.
-The former is scarier and much more likely to seem important, but the latter is much more useful and a better reflection of what is actually going on.
+An increase from 1 person in a thousand to 2 people in a thousand having a heart attack is a 100% increase if we are talking relative risks.
+But it is a 0.1% increase if we are talking absolute risks.
+The former is scarier and much more likely to seem important.
+The latter is much more useful and a better reflection of what is actually going on.

 Where studies show consistent findings with a large magnitude of effect, for example as there is for the link between smoking and lung cancer, then this forms a suitable basis for giving broad advice.
-In any other instance you might be justified in suggesting a certain treatment/intervention/diet, but you don’t necessarily have the strength of evidence to suggest that this is what everyone should be doing.
+In any other instance you might be justified in suggesting a certain treatment/intervention/diet.
+However you don’t necessarily have the strength of evidence to suggest that this is what everyone should be doing.

 So can a story really beat a study?

 Anecdotes are often written off as meaningless when it comes to evidence.
 But if something can work for one person, there is a chance it can work for someone else.
 So long as there is no clear reason to believe that the intervention/treatment will present an unacceptable risk of danger, then it can generally be considered as an option.
 Essentially an anecdote can be considered a proof of concept.